10-year-old Texas girl in medically-induced coma after contracting brain-eating amoeba

 "We have high hopes.
 She is a fighter and she's always been a fighter," Scott said.

-The scientific name of the amoeba is naegleria fowler, and it is typically found in bodies of fresh water like rivers, ponds and lakes.
+The scientific name of the amoeba is Naegleria fowleri, and it is typically found in bodies of fresh water like rivers, ponds and lakes.

 A spokesman for the Texas Department of Health says the amoeba is present in fresh water all over the country.